stephenmckinney/vim-dochub/README.markdown

 By default, the plugin uses the [xdg-open](http://portland.freedesktop.org/xdg-utils-1.0/xdg-open.html) command to look up the docs but you can easily change the command.
-For example, if you are OSX you would like to change it to:
+For example, if you are on OSX you would like to change it to:

     let g:jquery_doc_command='open'